velinussage/sage-litepaper-site/docs/index.md

 ---

-## From On-Chain to On-Device: The Power of the CLI
+## From On-Chain to IDE: The Power of the CLI

-Beyond governance, the Sage **CLI** is a powerful bridge between the decentralized protocol and local development.
-It's designed to pull complex, on-chain agent systems directly into your workflow.
+Beyond governance, the Sage **CLI** is a powerful bridge between the decentralized protocol and your local development environment.
+It's designed to pull complex, on-chain agent systems directly into your workflow and format them for professional IDEs.

-With a single command, you can parse an entire **SubDAO**'s curated library and generate ready-to-use local files:
+With a single command, `sage context pull`, you can parse an entire **SubDAO**'s curated library and generate ready-to-use local files for specific editing environments:

+-   **For Cursor:** Generate a `.cursorrules` file, allowing you to reference the entire on-chain library directly within the Cursor IDE.
--   **For Custom GPTs:** Generate a `system-prompt.txt` file, perfectly formatted for use in OpenAI's GPT builder.
+-   **For Windsurf:** Generate a `.windsurf/context.md` file, providing structured context for agentic development in Windsurf.
--   **For Coding Agents:** Output a series of `.js` or `.py` files, where each file contains a specific prompt for a step in your automated coding workflow.
--   **For AI Art:** Create a JSON file of tested, high-quality prompts formatted for the Midjourney or Stable Diffusion API.

-This transforms decentralized curation into a practical, daily tool for developers and creators.
+This makes decentralized curation a practical, daily tool inside your IDE.

 ---